Frank Lockhart (racing driver): 1926

 Lockhart bought the car.
 He later bought a second Miller car, and he set track records almost everywhere he went.
-He won four more AAA championship events in 1926, and finished second in the standings.
+He won four more AAA championship races in 1926, and finished second in the standings.

 1927

 Lockhart's car was the first car equipped with an intercooler.
-The intercooler added 8 mi/h to his speed at his first race at Culver City in March.
+The intercooler added 8 mi/h to his speed at his first race at Culver City in March with Lockhart finishing fourth after starting from the pole position.

 Lockhart qualified on the pole for the 1927 Indianapolis 500 in his Perfect Circle Miller.
-Lockhart led the opening 81 laps, and a full 107 before his car broke a connecting rod, setting an opening lap-leader record that stood for 64 years.
-He won five more AAA championship events in 1927, and repeated the vice-championship.
+He led the opening 81 laps, and a full 107 before his car broke a connecting rod, setting an opening lap-leader record that stood for 64 years.
+He won four AAA championship races in 1927, and repeated the vice-championship.

-Racing career summary
+Championship car career summary

-In his racing career he set the all-time qualifying speed record at Atlantic City, a record first exceeded at Indianapolis in 1960.
-He raced at 22 board track events in his career, with eight wins and fourteen Top 5 finishes, and is 25th on the all-time lap leader board at Indianapolis.
+In his racing career Lockhart set the all-time qualifying speed record at the Atlantic City Speedway, a record first exceeded at Indianapolis in 1960.

+He competed in 22 board track races in his career, with eight wins and fourteen Top 5 finishes, and is 25th on the all-time lap leader board at Indianapolis.